EMI and microwave absorbing efficiency of polyaniline-functionalized reduced graphene oxide/γ-Fe2O3/epoxy nanocomposite†

-Polyaniline decorated reduced graphene oxide/ferrite nanofiller (RGPF) prepared by solution mixing method in three different ratios 1:3, 1:1 and 3:1 of polyaniline decorated reduced graphene oxide and Ferrite have been studied for microwave absorption properties in defence application.
-The Polyaniline decorated reduced graphene oxide/ferrite and neat ferrite nano-fillers have been used for the preparation of epoxy nanocomposite (RGPFE) of 60 wt %.
-The distribution of RGPF nanofiller in the epoxy matrix was analyzed by field emission scanning electron microscopy.
-Further thermal gravimetric analyses reveal the excellent thermal stability of nanocomposites.
-Vibrating sample magnetometer was employed to find out the magnetic behavior of prepared nanocomposites.
-The complex permittivity and permeability have been investigated to evaluate principal properties in the frequency range varied from 2 to 18 GHz.
-These results show that the epoxy nanocomposite with 60 wt % RGPF filler in the ratio of 3:1 has maximum dielectric loss.
-Finally, these electromagnetic data are used to calculate the reflection loss of the Epoxy nanocomposites and show good agreement between the calculated and measured data of these nanocomposites.
-The minimum reflection loss was observed as -10.26 dB in X band with a thickness of 3.0 mm and the bandwidth was 8.47 GHz for RL≤−10 dB.
-On the basis of above observations, these nanocomposites could be a good candidate for electromagnetic interference shielding (EMI) and microwave absorption application.
+Polyaniline-decorated reduced graphene oxide/ferrite nanofiller (RGPF) prepared by the solution mixing method in three different ratios (1 : 3, 1 : 1 and 3 : 1) of polyaniline-decorated reduced graphene oxide and ferrite have been studied for microwave absorption properties in defence application.
+The polyaniline-decorated reduced graphene oxide/ferrite and neat ferrite nano-fillers have been used for the preparation of an epoxy nanocomposite (RGPFE) of 60 wt%.
+The distribution of the RGPF nanofiller in the epoxy matrix was analyzed by field emission scanning electron microscopy.
+Further, thermal gravimetric analyses revealed the excellent thermal stability of the nanocomposites.
+A vibrating sample magnetometer was employed to find out the magnetic behavior of the prepared nanocomposites.
+The complex permittivity and permeability were investigated to evaluate the principal properties in the frequency range from 2 to 18 GHz.
+These results show that an epoxy nanocomposite with 60 wt% RGPF filler in the ratio of 3 : 1 has maximum dielectric loss.
+Finally, these electromagnetic data were used to calculate the reflection loss of the epoxy nanocomposites, and showed good agreement between the calculated and measured data of these nanocomposites.
+The minimum reflection loss was observed as −10.26 dB in the X band with a thickness of 3.0 mm, and the bandwidth was 8.47 GHz for RL ≤−10 dB.
+On the basis of the above observations, these nanocomposites could be a good candidate for electromagnetic interference shielding (EMI) and microwave absorption applications.